Pest Control

 Frequently Asked Questions

-Can fruit flies and drain flies breed in the same location?
+Can drain flies and fruit flies breed in the same locations?

-How long does it take to get rid of these flying insects?
+How long does it take to get rid of a drain fly infestation?

 About the Author